Our use of cookies

 Local authorities have powers to direct admission in relation to looked-after children, but only to maintained schools.

-If education provision is required outside of a mainstream school or PRU setting then the SEND local offer can provide further information on specialist provision for all ages.
+If education provision is required outside a mainstream school or PRU setting then the SEND local offer can provide further information on specialist provision for all ages.

 Local authorities placing a child within Staffordshire will need to complete the out of area placements of looked after children form to notify Staffordshire of the placement.